bishalbera/agri-link/README.md

 > "Best project using Kestra's built-in AI Agent to summarize data from other systems.
 Bonus credit for enabling the agent to make decisions based on the summarized data."

 **Our Implementation:**
-- ✅ Kestra AI Agents fetch & summarize data from data.gov.in (Government Mandi prices)
+- ✅ **Market Intelligence Agent** fetches & summarizes data from data.gov.in (Government Mandi prices)
-- ✅ Market Intelligence Agent analyzes price trends, volatility, and crash indicators
-- ✅ **Decision-Making**: Crisis detection algorithm triggers autonomous mode switching
+- ✅ **Autonomous Decision-Making**: Crisis detection algorithm (price < 80% of cost OR 30% drop in 7 days)
-- ✅ Quality Assessment Agent grades crops from uploaded images
+- ✅ **Quality Assessment Agent** grades crops and calculates price multipliers
+- ✅ **Crisis Router Agent** selects optimal emergency outlet (processors, MSP, cold storage)
-- ✅ Negotiation Swarm makes real-time buyer selection decisions
+- ✅ **Negotiation Swarm** makes real-time buyer selection decisions
+- ✅ All decisions stored in PostgreSQL for analytics

 ### Stormbreaker Deployment Award ($2,000)
 > "Strongest Vercel deployment, showing a smooth, fast, and production-ready experience."